Matthewphilip/user-data/README.md

 -   frontend at localhost 8000

 Frontend:
 Built using Vue3 (Composition API) and Typescript with a pinia store for the state data.
-Used the atomic design component build structure, with responsive design mobile first styling where required.
+Used the Atomic Design component build structure, with responsive design mobile first styling where required.
 I kept the typescript data structures within the store file (as its not a big app with loads of data), for larger apps I might keep these structures in a seprarate file.

 Backend:
 Database setup in MySql Workbench and Docker (docker compose up).
+Backend code is structured using a layered architecture with the Service-Repository pattern to allow separation of concerns.

+-   Controller for handling HTTP requests/responses
+-   Service for handling logic
+-   Repository for Model interactions / DB operations (create)
+-   Resource to format the response data structure

 .env setup: